 Brain dump pages

-Since I wasn’t sure how much brainstorming or random thoughts January will bring me, I did brain dump spreads – just in case…
+Since I wasn’t sure how much brainstorming or random thoughts January will bring me, I did a brain dump spread – just in case…

 As you can see, so far there weren’t many, but you can never tell.